MrSaiclops/TitleCardSourcer/README.md

 ```console
 python3 /path/to/TitleCardSourcer.py
 ```
 It will then recursively enter each season folder and attempt to create a titlecard from all video files therein.
-If one is found eligible, (For a basic run that means it's over the bluriness threshold of 100) it will be saved in the newly created ``thumbs`` directory that's stored in the parent folder Upon completion you can use ``cat ./thumbs/missing.txt`` to review which episodes failed and make changed for a subsequent run.
+If one is found eligible, (For a basic run that means it's over the blurriness threshold of 100) it will be saved in the newly created ``thumbs`` directory that's stored in the parent folder Upon completion you can use ``cat ./thumbs/missing.txt`` to review which episodes failed and make changes for a subsequent run.

 ### Modifiers
 Below are the modifiers that can be used to refine your search for a good titlecard: